ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 ---
-id: how-to-write-an-ocaml-program
+id: your-first-ocaml-program
-title: How to Write an OCaml Program
+title: Your First OCaml Program
 description: >
-  Get something real out of the damn French thing!
+  Learn how to write your very first OCaml program.
-category: "Start Coding"
+category: "First Steps"
 ---

-# How to Write an OCaml Program
+# Your First OCaml Program

 To complete this tutorial, you need to have [installed OCaml](/install).
 Optionally, we recommend [configuring your editor](/docs/set-up-editor).